20 zip codes·Updated June 2026

 4 Bedroom$2,640/mo

-Fair Market Rents are published annually by HUD for the Richmond metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Richmond metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Richmond metro area is $1,710/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Richmond metro is $1,710/month.
+Asking rents come in about 3% below the federal benchmark, which can make Section 8 properties competitive here.

-Richmond has been growing steadily, partly driven by people who want to be near DC without paying DC prices.
-The state capital brings government employment, and VCU Health is a major employer.
-The Fan, Carytown, and Church Hill are premium areas with a lot of character.
-Southside and the East End are more affordable.
-Virginia is a relatively balanced state for landlord-tenant law — not as landlord-friendly as Alabama or Texas, but not as restrictive as California or New York.
+Richmond has been growing steadily, partly driven by people who want DC proximity without DC prices.
+State capital brings government employment.
+VCU Health is a major employer.
+The Fan, Carytown, and Church Hill are premium and full of character.
+Southside and the East End are cheaper.
+Virginia sits in the middle on landlord-tenant law: not as landlord-friendly as Alabama or Texas, not as restrictive as California or New York.
 Richmond's advantage is that it's still affordable relative to its economic fundamentals.
-There's real value here for investors who see the growth trajectory but can get in at prices that make the cash flow work today.
+Real value here for investors who see the growth trajectory and can buy at prices where the cash flow works today.